cedrichille/historical-co2-data/emissions_data_app/to_do.md

 ## app.py + pages
 - year sliders adjusts to available ranges
-- Select all countries
+- Select all countries in analyze and compare (by deselecting all)
-- Allow for addition of YoY growth rates to columns
+- Allow for addition of YoY growth rates to columns (explore)
-- Cumulative emissions (stacked line?)
-- 100% stacked bar for (i) share of total co2 column and (ii) grouped pct_of_total
+- callback that stores and copies selections to other pages (should live in app.py, but how can it access the components in other pages?)

 ## other
 - Host dashboard on webpage, including GUI with column search and selection, visualization, exporting capabilities